 How to Become a Medical Technician

-Due to the broad range of positions that medical technicians occupy, work environments vary widely.
-Those who administer direct patient care work in doctor’s offices, hospital operating rooms, rehabilitation facilities and other healthcare settings.
-Those who work in hospitals will have the opportunity to have a varied schedule that includes evenings, nights, weekends and on-call shifts.
-Medical technicians who work in clinical laboratories will be in hospitals, physician offices, private medical diagnostic labs, government agencies and blood banks.
+Due to the broad range of positions that medical technicians occupy, the work environment varies widely.
+Medical technicians who administer direct patient care work in doctors’ offices, hospital operating rooms, rehabilitation facilities and other healthcare settings.
+Those who work in hospitals enjoy the opportunity to have a flexible schedule that includes evenings, nights, weekends and on-call shifts.
+Medical technicians who work in clinical laboratories can be located in hospitals, physicians’ offices, private medical diagnostic labs, government agencies and blood banks.

 Most medical technicians work under supervision.
-Those who work in labs do so under the supervision of medical technologists while those who work in direct patient care do so under the supervision of doctors, nurses and other healthcare providers.
+Those who work in laboratories do so under the supervision of medical technologists, while those who work in direct patient care do so under the supervision of doctors, nurses and other healthcare providers.

-Further training and skills are usually learned on the job after completing education.
+Further training and skills are usually acquired on the job after completing the basic classroom education.
 Professional conferences and continuing education courses provided by professional organizations also offer additional education and training.
 Some hospitals provide further training on site.

 Licensing and/or Certification

 Most states require medical technicians to be certified/licensed.
 Details should be obtained through the local state board or department of health.
 The certification and/or licensing depend on the field of interest.
 Some information about certification can be obtained from the nationally and internationally recognized certification agency known as the American Medical Technologists.
 As part of the job, certification must be maintained and updated periodically, which varies depending on the specialty.

 All medical technicians need to have an aptitude for and an interest in science.
 Many of these positions are not for the faint of heart.